 - Try it in a poke bowl with rice or spring mix and your favorite toppings.

-- It can also served simply with a side of steamed rice or vegetables.
+- Whole seared tuna steaks are delicious with a side of steamed rice or vegetables.

 📖 Recipe